matinfo/cmsplugin-gridloading/README.rst

 using `Masonry <http://masonry.desandro.com>`_ wall library, plus grid loading effects with `AnimOnScroll <http://www.codrops.com>`_.

-Possibility to set ratio for images by wall.
-The wall of 3 columns is full responsive.
+Possibility to set ratio for images by grid.
+The grid of 3 columns is full responsive.

-Possibility to choose the loading of blocs from 8 predefined effect: Opacity, Move Up, Scale Up, Fall Perspective, Fly, Flip, Helix, Pop Up.
+Possibility to choose the loading of grid item from 8 predefined effect: Opacity, Move Up, Scale Up, Fall Perspective, Fly, Flip, Helix, Pop Up.

 If you select image by image, in this case the ``content`` become the overlay on mouse hover of the image, otherwise ``content`` become a text bloc.

-Image item permit to add link and corresponding target.
+Image item permit to add link (url or CMS page) and corresponding target.

 The ``content`` is added using the Django CMS default rich text editor.